A stochastic target approach to Ricci flow on surfaces: Mirror coupling

-The martingale part is easily seen to be $(a+b)\, d\hat{W}_{\tau}$ for some Brownian motion $\hat{W}_{\tau}$, whether we're in the $r= 0$ or $r= -1$ case.
+The martingale part is easily seen to be $(a+b) \,d\hat{W}_{\tau}$ for some Brownian motion~$\hat{W}_{\tau}$, whether we are in the $r= 0$ or $r= -1$ case.
 (In what follows, we use $\hat{W}_{\tau}$ to denote some Brownian motion, which may change from appearance to appearance, in order to more conveniently describe the SDE satisfied by a given process.)
 As for the drift, the only contribution comes from the second derivative of the distance with respect to the diffusions perpendicular to the geodesic from $x$ to $y$, which is computed in terms of the index of the appropriate Jacobi field along the geodesic from $x$ to $y$.
 We now summarize the computation.

-Let $\gamma$ be the unique minimal geodesic from $x$ to $y$ (parametrized by arclength), and let $E$ be a unit vector field along $\gamma$, perpendicular to $\gamma$ (this determines $v$ uniquely up to sign, and either of choice of sign is fine).
-Then we want the Jacobi field $w(s)E(\gamma(s))$ where $w:[0,\rho]\rightarrow\bR$ satisfies
+Let $\gamma$ be the unique minimal geodesic from $x$ to $y$ (parametrized by arc length), and let $E$ be a unit vector field along $\gamma$, perpendicular to $\gamma$ (this determines $v$ uniquely up to sign, and either of choice of sign is fine).
+Then we want the Jacobi field $w(s)E(\gamma(s))$ where $w\dvtx[0,\rho]\rightarrow\bR$ satisfies

-When $r\equiv 0$, the solution space to this differential equation is spanned by $1$ and $s$.
+When $r\equiv0$, the solution space to this differential equation is spanned by $1$ and $s$.
 Taking the boundary conditions into account, we see that the solution is

-Similarly, when $r\equiv -1$, the solution space is spanned by $\cosh s$ and $\sinh s$, and the boundary conditions give
+Similarly, when $r\equiv-1$, the solution space is spanned by $\cosh s$ and $\sinh s$, and the boundary conditions give

 The index of each of these Jacobi fields is given by